Seizing New Opportunities and Shaping Your Path

 How Old Is Too Old?

-But wait a minute (you think to yourself), you can’t change your career now.
+But wait a minute (you think to yourself), you can’t make a late career change now.
 You’re too old.
 You’ve been doing whatever you’re doing for too long to change.
 How could you still be successful if you made a change at this point in your life?

 The late actor, known for decades of brilliant stage and screen acting (Die Hard, Robin Hood: Prince of Thieves, Harry Potter) didn’t get his big break into show business until he was nearly 40 years old.